 The booklet contains photographs of the couple and identifying information.
 It contains several pages for the parents to use to record information about children.

 7. Muhtar's Certification

 A statement for a muhtar (village headman) is usually of very little value.

 Certifications from nufus records must show the date of recordation to be considered proof of age or relationship.
 They must bear the seal and stamp of a nufus official.

-SSA does not accept any records from Hozat unless the FSP has verified them with the custodian of the source records.
+SSA does not accept any records from Hozat unless the Federal Benefits Unit (FBU) or Foreign Service Post (FSP) has verified them with the custodian of the source records.

-Although an individual's records are sealed if he has lost his Turkish citizenship, information from these records can be obtained through a Turkish Embassy or consulate.
+Although an individual's records are sealed if he has lost his Turkish citizenship, information from these records can be obtained through a Turkish Embassy or Consulate, with authorization from the Regional Federal Benefits Officer (RFBO).
 SSA treats information from this source as a Nufus Kayit Ornegi.

 2. Ottoman Empire Certificates